 Q: Will IEP classes be online for the fall 2020 semester?

-A: The Intensive English Program is exploring offering its IEP curriculum online, but no decision has been made yet.
-Online instruction would require the use of Zoom (video conferencing software), the use of Moodle (a learning management system) and email.
-Part of these classes would require students to be online at a specific time during the day, which for Chinese students, would likely be in the late evening.
+A: Yes.
+The Intensive English Program will continue to offer the fall 2020 semester online.
+Online instruction will require the use of Zoom (video conferencing software), the use of Moodle (a learning management system) and email.
+Part of these classes will require students to be online at a specific time during the day, which for Chinese students, will likely be in the late evening.

 Q: Can I still live on-campus?